gitrus/median-from-udp/README.md

 ```

 ## In repo:
-- endpoint (receive stream)
+- endpoint (receive UDP stream)
-- stream generator (generate random number and send it with some delay)
+- stream generator (generate random number and send it with some delay by UDP)
+- postgresql for storing values